History & True Crime

 In Chris’s absorbing account, we encounter writers of dramas, ghost stories and crime novels where modernity itself is the tragedy, the ghoul and the bad guy; surrealist and avant-garde artists sketching their escape; rebel kamikaze pilots and the put-upon urban poor; hypnotists and gangsters; men in desperate search of the eternal feminine and feminists in search of something more than state-sanctioned subservience; Buddhists without morals; Marxist terror groups; couches full to bursting with the psychological fall-out of breakneck modernization.
 These people all sprang from the soil of modern Japan, but their personalities and projects failed to fit.
 They were ‘dark blossoms’: both East-West hybrids and home-grown varieties that wreathed, probed and sometimes penetrated the new structures of mainstream Japan.

-All eyes will be on Japan in the coming years with the abdication of Emperor Akihito in 2019 and the Olympic Games in Tokyo in 2020.
 This dazzling and original book digs beneath the surface of a highly complex society, and confounds the particular image of Japan that its government likes to portray.

-‘How much I admired it, what a lot I learned from it and, above all, how very much I enjoyed it … Masterly.’
+‘How much I admired it, what a lot I learned from it and, above all, how very much I enjoyed it… Masterly.’

 — Neil MacGregor